 - Receive and delete.
-In this mode, when Service Bus receives the request, it marks the message as being consumed and returns it to the application.
-ReceiveAndDelete mode is the simplest model and works best for scenarios in which the application can tolerate not processing a message if a failure occurs.
+In this mode, when Service Bus receives the request from the consumer, it marks the message as being consumed and returns it to the consumer application.
+This mode is the simplest model.
+It works best for scenarios in which the application can tolerate not processing a message if a failure occurs.
 To understand this scenario, consider a scenario in which the consumer issues the receive request and then crashes before processing it.
-Because Service Bus marks the message as being consumed, when the application restarts and begins consuming messages again, it will have missed the message that was consumed prior to the crash.
+As Service Bus marks the message as being consumed, the application begins consuming messages upon restart.
+It will miss the message that it consumed before the crash.

 Topics and subscriptions

 A queue allows processing of a message by a single consumer.
 In contrast to queues, topics and subscriptions provide a one-to-many form of communication in a publish and subscribe pattern.
 It's useful for scaling to large numbers of recipients.
 Each published message is made available to each subscription registered with the topic.
 Publisher sends a message to a topic and one or more subscribers receive a copy of the message, depending on filter rules set on these subscriptions.
 The subscriptions can use additional filters to restrict the messages that they want to receive.
 Publishers send messages to a topic in the same way that they send messages to a queue.
 But, consumers don't receive messages directly from the topic.
 Instead, consumers receive messages from subscriptions of the topic.
 A topic subscription resembles a virtual queue that receives copies of the messages that are sent to the topic.
 Consumers receive messages from a subscription identically to the way they receive messages from a queue.